2020 Masters (snooker): Final

 The first session began at 1:00 p.m.
 Greenwich Mean Time.
 Carter won the first frame with a break of 126, before Bingham claimed the next two frames, after missed shots from Carter, to lead 2–1.
 Carter attempted a maximum break in frame four, potting seven reds and seven blacks, but only scored 56.
 After Bingham scored 23, Carter clinched the frame to tie the match at 2–2.
 He also won frame five, which was briefly delayed by a "whoopee cushion" device being set off in the crowd.
 Bingham took the next three frames to develop a 5–3 lead going into the second session.

 On resumption of the match, Carter won the first two frames to draw level again at 5–5.
 He also won frame 11 with a break of 95 and frame 12 with a break of 135, to lead 7–5 at the final interval.
 Bingham then won four consecutive frames, all with breaks of 50-plus, to level at 7–7 before moving into a 9–7 lead, one frame away from victory.
 Carter took frame 17 with a break of 77, but Bingham won the match 10–8 in the next frame, with a break of 109, his only century of the tournament.
 Aged 43 years and eight months, Bingham became the oldest winner of the tournament, five months older than the previous holder of this record, Ray Reardon, who had won the Masters title in 1976 aged 43 years and three months.
+Bingham remained the oldest Masters champion until the 2024 event, when O'Sullivan won the title aged 48.

-Main draws
+Tournament draw

 Below are the results from the event.
 Players in bold denote the match winners, and numbers to the left of the player names are the seedings.

 Final

 Century breaks

-There was a total of eighteen century breaks made during the tournament.
+There was a total of 18 century breaks made during the tournament.
 Neil Robertson pledged to pay £100 for every century made, plus an additional £5,000, towards New South Wales' wildlife charity NSW Wildlife Information Rescue and Education Service to help recovery from the 2019–20 Australian bushfires.
 World Snooker Tour indicated that they would donate the same amount.